 Filters are created from different materials, with single-use fiberglass filters being standard.
 Polyester and pleated filters catch more debris but may limit your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, keep in mind that's like adding a MERV 16 filter in your comfort equipment.
 It’s highly doubtful your system was designed to run with amount of resistance.
-If you’re worried about indoor air quality in Charlotte, think over adding a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This unit works in tandem with your HVAC system.